MicrosoftDocs/mixed-reality/mixed-reality-docs/gestures-and-motion-controllers-in-unity.md

     3. The total velocity of the thrown object is thus the sum of velocity of the controller and this tangential velocity:
     `objectVelocity = throwingControllerVelocity + tangentialVelocity;`

 * **Pay close attention to the *time* at which we apply the velocity**.
 When a button is pressed, it can take up to 20ms for that event to bubble up through Bluetooth to the operating system.
-This means that if you poll for a controller state changes from pressed to not pressed or vice versa, the controller pose information you get with it will actually be ahead of this change in state.
+This means that if you poll for a controller state change from pressed to not pressed or vice versa, the controller pose information you get with it will actually be ahead of this change in state.
 Further, the controller pose presented by our polling API is forward predicted to reflect a likely pose at the time the frame will be displayed which could be more then 20ms in the future.
-This is good for *rendering* held objects, but compounds our time problem for calculating the trajectory for the moment the user threw the object.
-Fortunately, with the November update, when a Unity event like InteractionSourcePressed or InteractionSourceReleased is sent, the historical pose information from when that button was pressed is sent with it.
-This means that in order to get the pose that most closely reflects the state of the controller when the user signaled a throw, we must use the pose given in the event.
+This is good for *rendering* held objects, but compounds our time problem for *targeting* the object as we calculate the trajectory for the moment the user released their throw.
+Fortunately, with the November update, when a Unity event like InteractionSourcePressed or InteractionSourceReleased is sent, the state includes the historical pose data from back when the button was actually pressed or released.
+To get the most accurate controller rendering and controller targeting during throws, you must correctly use polling and eventing, as appropriate:
+    * For **controller rendering** each frame, your app should position the controller's GameObject at the forward-predicted controller pose for the current frame’s photon time.
+You get this data from Unity polling APIs like [XR.InputTracking.GetLocalPosition](https://docs.unity3d.com/2017.2/Documentation/ScriptReference/XR.InputTracking.GetLocalPosition.html) or [XR.WSA.Input.InteractionManager.GetCurrentReading](https://docs.unity3d.com/ScriptReference/XR.WSA.Input.InteractionManager.GetCurrentReading.html).
+    * For **controller targeting** upon a press or release, your app should raycast and calculate trajectories based on the historical controller pose for that press or release event.
+You get this data from Unity eventing APIs, like [InteractionManager.InteractionSourcePressed](https://docs.unity3d.com/ScriptReference/XR.WSA.Input.InteractionManager.InteractionSourcePressed.html).

 * **Use the grip pose**.
 Angular velocity and velocity are reported relative to the grip pose, not pointer pose.